Philadelphia Arson Defense Lawyer

 Aggravated arson can be charged as either a first degree felony, or as murder of the second degree.
 Arson endangering persons is either a felony of the first degree, first degree murder, or second degree murder, depending on the circumstances.
 When arson endangers property, it is a second degree felony, which is slightly less serious but still a grave offense.
 It is also a felony of the second degree if the defendant commits arson of a historical resource.
 It is a felony of the third degree to possess explosive materials or devices, or incendiary materials or devices.
 It is also a third degree felony to commit the act of reckless burning or exploding.
 As noted above, failing to control or report fires is a misdemeanor of the first degree, while dangerous burning is considered a summary offense in Philadelphia.

 As these classifications make clear, nearly all arson crimes are felonies under state law.
 Moreover, several forms of arson can lead to murder charges if the death of another human being results from the fire.

-Arson Penalties in PA: Prison Sentencing and Fines
+Arson Penalties in Philadelphia: Prison Sentencing and Fines

 - A civilian sustained serious bodily injury.